colinyjchung/jinnzhong/content/posts/20220816-four-thousand-weeks.md

 You don't have control over how your "perfect plan" will be met when it hits reality.
 * Maybe your plan requires collaboration with people (uncertainty).
 * Maybe your plan requires the value judgment and reactions of people (uncertainty).
-* Maybe your project is stifled by your lack of resources, talent, energy, finance, whatever... (more uncertainty!) and it's not going to be as perfect as what's in your head.
+* Maybe your project is stifled by your lack of resources, talent, energy, finance, whatever... (more uncertainty!)

-So you go back to the daydreaming where everything is perfect.
-But that is exactly what we must avoid.
+Point is - when you _do_ actually do the thing you want to do (project/craft/side-gig)... it's not going to be as perfect as what's in your head.
+Reality will never match your dream and how you've imagined it.
+But it's so easy to fall back on daydreaming where everything is perfect.
+HOWEVER -- that is exactly what we must avoid.
 From the book:

 > When you try to focus on something you deem important, you're forced to face your limits, an experience that feels especially uncomfortable precisely because the task at hand is one you value so much... you're obliged to give up your godlike fantasies and to experience your lack of power over things you care about.
 >
 > And suddenly, the thing you'd resolved to do, because it mattered to you to do it, feels staggeringly tedious that you can't bare to focus on it for one moment.
 >
 > This is our attempt to flee a painful encounter with our finitude... and we look for ways to relieve the pain by distracting ourselves: by daydreaming, taking an unnecessary nap, or redesigning your to-do list and reorganizing your desk.

 So what can you do?
-Is there a magic way to stop this pain so we can get on with the work we believe matters so much to us?
+Is there a magical way to stop this pain so we can get on with the work we believe matters so much to us?
 The short answer is "no".
 From the book:

 > Accept that this unpleasantness is simply what it feels like for finite humans to commit ourselves to the kinds of demanding and valuable tasks that force us to confront our limited control over how our lives unfold.

+## Conclusion

+To summarize Burke's strategies:

+1. Block out time at the cost of upsetting/disappointing people and/or letting a few tasks drop.
+Those are simply the trade-offs.
+2. Only work on three things at any time.
+Do not add any project until a slot frees up (either through completion or you've given up on it).
+3. Say no to middling obligations.
+Say no to unclear requests.
+Say no to small favors.
+4. Watch out for distractions, procrastination, and busyness.
+You will be tempted to fall back on these default activities.
+5. Accept that your dream will never match reality when you do it.
+You are walking into uncertainty and chaos.
+You will face your limits.
+6. Train yourself to get incrementally better at tolerating the anxiety that comes with uncertainty and chaos.
+That is the cost of projects/crafts/goals worth pursuing.

+I wrote about _Four Thousand Weeks_ again in March of 2023 [here](https://journal.jinnzhong.com/five-questions-from-4000-weeks/)